tkrose/connexionFlask/README.md

 # connexionFlask
-Practicing building a REST API with Flask and Connexion.
+Practicing building a REST API with Flask and Connexion deployable on OpenShift.